 Continue to reflect on and pray about the last thing you learned.
 Look for connections between what you recently learned and what’s going on in your life.
 You could try this while waiting in line, completing a menial task, or taking a walk.
 You could even share your thoughts with a friend and include them in the conversation.

-Begin each Quiet Time by glancing back at yesterday’s content.
+Begin each Quiet Time by glancing back at yesterday’s main point God showed you.
 Begin your prayer with a brief comment from the previous day before asking God to teach you today.
 Each time we review a truth or insight, we are reinforcing it.
 Personally, my brain is like a colander with too many holes for information to leak away.
 I need lots of repetition to hang on to truth.

 Here’s a few examples: